quinscape/domainql-form/docs/customization.md

 ```

 See TextArea.js and Select.js for in-library examples of this.

+The &lt;FormGroup/&gt; component renders the default surrounding markup
+for a bootstrap 4 form group and given field context.

+**Note**: make sure you spread over all properties of the field context received from &lt;Field/&gt;.

 ## Field Context